 Tax Court Lawyers in Thomasville

-Most often, when the IRS sends a Thomasville, Alabama resident a "notice of deficiency," which alleges that they owe back taxes, the taxpayer has 90 days to go to tax court, and file a claim in tax court to fight this allegation.
-If you don't file this claim within the allotted time, you can lose your right to dispute the tax bill in question, in any forum, permanently.
+Usually, when the IRS sends a taxpayer in Thomasville, Georgia a notice of deficiency, indicating that they owe back taxes, the taxpayer has 90 days to file a claim in federal tax court to dispute this notice.
+If a claim is not filed in a timely manner, the taxpayer could lose his or her right to contest the tax bill at issue.

-Do I Need a Thomasville, Alabama Tax Attorney?
+Do I Need a Thomasville, Georgia Tax Attorney?

 As mentioned earlier, federal law lets some non-attorneys practice before U.S. Tax Courts.
 But tax law can be extremely complex, and the practice of this area of law is highly specialized - so much so that most lawyers who practice tax law do not practice in any other field.

 If you are going to tax court, it should be noticeable by now that you should seek the advice and assistance of a good Thomasville, Georgia tax lawyer.
 This is not a knock against the non-lawyers who are licensed to practice before tax court; the vast majority of them are perfectly competent.
 However, if a licensed attorney seriously mishandles your case, you will have a great deal of legal recourse against them, more so than with a non-attorney.